 In offices, the microwave is often the only way of heating food, but many feel that this type of food preparation is unhealthy.
-Is this true or is the microwave’s reputation worse in our heads than reality?
+Is this true or is this kitchen application’s reputation worse in our heads than reality?
 HelloFreshGO can clear this up.

 But despite this uncomplicated method of food preparation, many people are still scared of microwaves.
 It has a bad reputation.
-Many people worry that cooking food in a microwave is unhealthy and that nutrient and vitamin levels can become depleted.
+Many people worry that microwaving food is unhealthy and that nutrient and vitamin levels can become depleted.
 And then, what about the radiation?
 HelloFreshGO explains what the science says.